-- Have responsibility for the development, implementation and monitoring of staff development opportunities, staff consultation and guidance and support on all matters relating to equality - Take steps to have a staffing profile which is reflective of sector averages and the local population, and approve the use of positive action in recruitment where appropriate - Compile regular reports on staffing in terms of equality indicators for the EDI Committee and produce reports detailing staffing information relating to demographics, pay gaps, grievances and disciplinary action - Organise events and activities to raise awareness of EDI and ensure that all staff understand Equality and Diversity issues through a rolling programme of staff development. - Ensure that development events are open and accessible and that wherever possible they meet the needs of all the individuals. - Ensure that complaints of discrimination, harassment and bullying among staff are investigated in line with the organisation's procedures - Take the lead responsibility for carrying out impact assessments on all HR policies and acting on the results - Gather the range of staff quantitative and qualitative information and ensure that this information is used effectively to improve equality - The publication of the annual report.
+- Have responsibility for the development, implementation and monitoring of staff development opportunities, staff consultation and guidance and support on all matters relating to equality; - Take steps to have a staffing profile which is reflective of sector averages and the local population, and approve the use of positive action in recruitment where appropriate; - Compile regular reports on staffing in terms of equality indicators for the EDI Committee and produce reports detailing staffing information relating to demographics, pay gaps, grievances and disciplinary action; - Organise events and activities to raise awareness of EDI and ensure that all staff understand equality and diversity issues through a rolling programme of staff development; - Ensure that development events are open and accessible and that, wherever possible, they meet the needs of all the individuals; - Ensure that complaints of discrimination, harassment and bullying among staff are investigated in line with the organisation's procedures; - Take the lead responsibility for carrying out impact assessments on all HR policies and acting on the results; - Gather the range of staff quantitative and qualitative information and ensure that this information is used effectively to improve equality; - Publicise the annual report.

-The Director of Estates is responsible for communicating the strategy to all contractors Kirklees College works with and for ensuring that all the facilities are accessible.
+The Head of Estates is responsible for communicating the Scheme to all contractors Kirklees College works with and for ensuring that all the facilities are accessible.

-The Executive Finance Director is

-responsible for communicating the Scheme to all contractors with whom Kirklees College partners with and for ensuring that all the procurement processes comply with the organisation's legal obligations in relation to equality and diversity.
+The Executive Finance Director is responsible for communicating the Scheme to all contractors with whom Kirklees College partners with, and for ensuring that all the procurement processes comply with the organisation's legal obligations in relation to equality and diversity.

-The Director of Marketing, Communications and External Relations is responsible for ensuring the college's publicity materials present appropriate positive and nonstereotypical messages about people from different groups.
-The college regularly reviews its marketing approaches to ensure full utilisation of differentiated marketing methods to engage and retain all students
+The Director of Marketing, Communications and External Relations is responsible for ensuring the College's publicity materials present appropriate positive and non-stereotypical messages about people from different groups.
+The College regularly reviews its marketing approaches to ensure full utilisation of differentiated marketing methods to engage and retain all students.

-The Equality, Diversity and Inclusion (EDI) Strategic Group will meet termly and will report to the Governing Body through the Quality Performance and Standards committee.
+The EDI Strategic Group will meet termly and will report to the Governing Body through the Quality, Performance and Standards committee.
 It is responsible for: